 Psoriasis is usually diagnosed by the classic appearance and location of plaques.
 Laboratory tests are not available to confirm or exclude the diagnosis.
 In equivocal cases, skin biopsy may aid diagnosis.

 Psoriatic arthritis is diagnosed by history, physical examination, and exclusion of other arthritic disorders such as rheumatoid arthritis, gout, and ankylosing spondylitis.
 It is a seronegative arthritic disorder and may affect joints symmetrically or asymmetrically.
-Peripheral and axial joints may both be affected.
+Both peripheral and axial joints may be affected.

 Despite a wide range of therapeutic options, psoriasis can be a challenge to treat.
 Treatments are based on the type of psoriasis, severity, and areas of skin affected.

-Vitamin D analogues (e.g., calcipotriene) slow keratinocyte growth, flatten lesions, and remove scale; these may be used alone or in combination with topical steroids.
+Vitamin D analogues (e.g., calcipotriene) slow keratinocyte growth, flatten lesions, and remove scales; these may be used alone or in combination with topical steroids.

 Anthralin has been used effectively for more than a century.
 It slows proliferation of skin cells through inhibition of DNA synthesis.